AVpres/homebrew-formulae/README.md

 Copyright © 2017–2023 by Reto Kromer

-These formulae are released under a [3-Clause BSD License](LICENSE).

-These formulae are provided “as is” without warranty or support of any kind.
+These formulae are released under a [3-Clause BSD License](LICENSE) and are provided “as is” without warranty or support of any kind.